microsoft/moaw/workshops/serverless-overview/workshop.md

 ### Create the Event Grid System Topic

 Serverless is all about designing the application around event-driven architectures.
 Azure offers several options when it comes to message and event brokering, with the principal following services :
-- Event Grid is a `serverless` eventing backplane that enables event-driven, reactive programming, using the publish-subscribe model.
+- Event Grid is a `serverless` eventing bus that enables event-driven, reactive programming, using the publish-subscribe model.
-- Service Bus is a fully managed enterprise message broker with message queues and publish-subscribe topics.
+- Service Bus is a fully managed enterprise `message broker` with message queues and publish/subscribe topics.
 - Event Hub is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.

 <div class="info" data-title="Note">